kevinfiol/etto/README.md

 const etto = new Etto(document.getElementById('my-input'), {}, choices);
 ```

+* `choice.label` (Required)
-* `choice.label` is what is shown for each item in the dropdown.
-(Required)
+    * what is shown for each item in the dropdown.
+* `choice.value` (Optional, defaults to value of `choice.label`)
-* `choice.value` is what your input element will be populated with upon selection.
-(Optional, defaults to value of `choice.label`)
+    * what your input element will be populated with upon selection.
-* `choice.country`, `choice.isCold`, `choice.population`, `choice.capital` are examples of custom properties.
-(Optional) Add/use whatever you'd like!
+* `choice.country`, `choice.isCold`, `choice.population`, `choice.capital` (Optional)
+    * these are examples of custom properties.
+Add/use whatever you'd like!

 By default, Etto matches against `choice.label` only.
 You can provide a `config.filterFn` function for a custom filtering mechanism.
-You can also configure etto to use functions such as `config.onSelect` and `config.createItemFn` to take advantage of your custom properties (read more below & see live examples).
+You can also configure etto to use functions such as `config.onSelect` and `config.createItemFn` which are great for taking advantage of your custom properties (read more below & see live examples).

 ### Select mode